f-droid/fdroid-website/_posts/2022-04-25-from-user-to-contributor-and-beyond.md

 title: "From user to contributor and beyond"
 ---

+_This blog post was written by Licaon_Kter, one of F-Droid's contributors.
+To help support the work of Licaon_Kter and other contributors, please consider [donating to F-Droid](https://f-droid.org/en/donate/).
+We're looking to raise €1,200 per week so Licaon_Kter can keep contributing full-time._

 ## An user

 I've been using free and open source software for over 20 years now.
 I started with dual-booting for testing GNU/Linux distros and decided on Slackware for some years.
 As WINE was always getting better there were few and few reasons to dual-boot and I've switched to Debian and removed the Windows partition altogether.
 Since I was always 15 minutes or less away from an Internet connected PC, I didn't care about smartphones.
 Sure, I've setup a couple of devices for the family, but until I've got an old device of my own I was blissfully unaware of why Android is free or why iOS is closed.